JCI and WPML

 jci_wpml_set_element_language_details(pageid_original, page_id_translation, cpt="post", set_langcode_original="", set_langcode_translation="", docheck=FALSE, debug=FALSE)

-jci_wpml_set_element_language_details(…) connects these two pages as translation of each other by using the WPML-Hook wpml_set_element_language_details.
+jci_wpml_set_element_language_details(…) connects these two pages as the translation of each other using the WPML-Hook wpml_set_element_language_details.

-‘docheck=TRUE’ tells the JCI-Plugin to check if the pages are really connected.
+‘docheck=TRUE’ tells the JCI-Plugin to check if the pages are connected.